nzoschke/vizlink/README.md

 To get started:

-1. Build from source (pre-built releases coming soon)
+1. Download latest release (or make from source)
 2. Run `vizlink` (and make sure Rekordbox.app is not running)
 3. Connect your computer to a Pioneer Pro Link network and CDJs